Deal or No Deal (American game show): Season 5 (2018–19)

+Potential second revival

+In December 2025, it was reported that Endemol Shine North America was shopping a new revival of the series, following the cancellation of Deal or No Deal Island.

 Deal or No Deal Island

 On May 12, 2023, NBC announced that it had ordered a spin-off reality competition series, Deal or No Deal Island, with Mandel as executive producer.
 The series was billed as a mix of Deal or No Deal with Survivor, in which contestants will compete to collect briefcases on the banker's "private island", with the winning player having a chance to play for the largest prize in the show's history.
 On September 27, 2023, it was announced that Joe Manganiello would serve as host.
 On November 20, 2023, it was announced that the series would premiere on February 26, 2024.
 The cast of 13 contestants was announced on January 8, 2024, and includes former Deal or No Deal model Claudia Jordan and former Survivor contestant "Boston" Rob Mariano.

+A second season was ordered in May 2024, with it premiering on January 7, 2025.
+Its contestants were announced on October 10, 2024, notable ones revealed here were Australian Survivor contestant David Genat, four-time Survivor contestant Parvati Shallow, and two-time Big Brother contestant Dr. Will Kirby.
+The season concluded on March 25, 2025, and the series was cancelled in December 2025 after two seasons.

 Cable

 NBC's sister business network CNBC aired episodes of the premiere week of Deal or No Deal starting on December 26, 2005, scoring above-average ratings for the network.
 The show has been blacked out in Canada on that station due to programming rights issues in that country, and Canadian viewers were shown CNBC World programming instead.
 The show began to rerun again on CNBC during the week of February 6, 2006 until June 9, 2006.
 CNBC also programmed the second week long series of the show, but the sequence started two shows behind the airings on NBC.

 For season two, following a marathon of its premiere week, CNBC announced that Deal or No Deal re-airings would be back on Saturday nights starting October 14, 2006 at 8:00 p.m., 11:00 p.m., and 3:00 a.m. (all Eastern).
 In addition, reruns aired on CNBC every Tuesday and Wednesday at 8:00 p.m., 11:00 p.m., and 1:00 a.m.
 The reruns are not necessarily repeats of the most recent episodes—many of these episodes are selected at random, and may have been previously seen several months after its initial broadcast.
-Additionally, reruns have sporadically aired on Game Show Network (GSN) started airing reruns of the show in production order.
+Additionally, reruns have sporadically aired on Game Show Network (GSN) when they started airing reruns of the show in production order.

 In Canada, DTour also aired the series, starting with the February 2006 premiere week of episodes.
 The five-episode run of the Canadian show, Deal or No Deal Canada was aired on Global TV in August 2007.
 The franchise was also hosted by Mandel.